placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-10-16-freestyle-tinywhoop.md

 set yaw_motors_reversed = ON
 ```

+## restore my settings

+- load elrs 150Hz rate profile (although some of the values will be changed with the filters tuning later)

-- (not working, probably needs a 10uF cap between the OSD and GND) [camera control](https://oscarliang.com/fpv-camera-control-fc/). measure the OSD pin voltage.
+- (not working, probably needs a 10uF cap between the OSD and GND on the camera side) [camera control](https://oscarliang.com/fpv-camera-control-fc/). measure the OSD pin voltage.

 ```
 resource
 resource LED_STRIP 1 none
 resource camera_control 1 B02
 set camera_control_ref_voltage = 337
 ```

-- load elrs 150Hz rate profile (although some of the values will be changed with the filters tuning later)

 - misc